gilch/hissp/README.md

 > Yield?

 We've got itertools.
-Compose generators functional-style.
+Compose iterators functional-style.
 You don't need yield.

 > But I need it for co-routines.
 Or async/await stuff.
 How do I accept a send?